MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_incoming_assoc_completion_parameters.md

 The offset of the list of PHY identifiers (IDs) that the 802.11 station uses to send or receive packets on the BSS network connection.
 Each entry is a ULONG value.

-The Extensible Station (ExtSTA) <a href="/windows-hardware/drivers/network/oid-dot11-active-phy-list">msDot11ActivePhyList</a> MIB objec also references the active PHY list.
+The Extensible Station (ExtSTA) <a href="/windows-hardware/drivers/network/oid-dot11-active-phy-list">msDot11ActivePhyList</a> MIB object also references the active PHY list.

 Entries in the active PHY list can be one of the following values: